-The operations of ArgoGlobal Syndicate 1200 are supervised by Lloyd's.
+The operations of Syndicate 1200 are supervised by Lloyd's.
 The Council of Lloyd's has wide discretionary powers to regulate members' underwriting at Lloyd's.
 The Lloyd's Franchise Board is responsible for setting risk management and profitability targets for the Lloyd's market and operates a business planning and monitoring process for all Syndicates, including reviewing and approving the Syndicates' annual business plans.
-The Lloyd's Franchise Board requires annual approval of ArgoGlobal Syndicate 1200's business plan, including maximum underwriting capacity, and may require changes to any business plan presented to it or that additional capital be provided to support underwriting.
+The Lloyd's Franchise Board requires annual approval of Syndicate 1200's business plan, including maximum underwriting capacity, and may require changes to any business plan presented to it or that additional capital be provided to support underwriting.
 Lloyd's also imposes various charges and assessments on its members.

-ArgoGlobal Syndicate 1200 predominately participates in the Lloyd's market through Argo (No 604) Ltd, a Lloyd's corporate member.
+The Argo Group predominantly participates in the Lloyd's Market as a Lloyd's corporate member on Syndicate 1200 through Argo (No 604) Ltd, a Lloyd's corporate member.
 By entering into a membership agreement with Lloyd's, Argo (No 604) Ltd undertakes to comply with all Lloyd's by-laws and regulations as well as the provisions of the Lloyd's Acts and Financial Services and Markets Act 2000 that are applicable to it.
 The underwriting capacity of a member of Lloyd's must be supported by providing a deposit (referred to as "Funds at Lloyd's") in the form of cash, securities or letters of credit in an amount determined by Lloyd's.
 The amount of such deposit is calculated for each member through the completion of an annual capital adequacy exercise.
 These requirements allow Lloyd's to evaluate that each member has sufficient assets to meet its underwriting liabilities plus a required solvency margin.